 For those who own a Vax ONEPWR, the Vax ONEPWR Cordless Hand Vac is a barebones add-on (it comes minus a battery) that’s super-cheap.

 Much of which you choose will come down to price.
-At full retail price, the Shark Cordless Handheld Vacuum Cleaner (Twin Battery) WV251UKDB costs £179.99, which is expensive – and possibly hard to justify.
-With the discount, the price drops to £129.99, which is what you’d normally pay for the single-battery version (itself reduced to £99.99); plus, you get the larger upholstery tool here, too.
-At full price, there are cheaper options, but if you can nab one of these for the lower cost, then this is an excellent buy.
+At full retail price, the Shark Cordless Handheld Vacuum Cleaner (Twin Battery) WV251UK costs £179.99, which is expensive – and possibly hard to justify, making the single-battery version, the WV200UK, a better choice for many, while my list of the best cordless vacs has alternative choices.